Sandhya-devops-practice/devops-capstone-project/README.md

 - Docker container was not accessible in browser → Opened port 80 in AWS Security Group

-- Jenkins build failure → I faced almost 6 to 7 build failures, and 8th build was successful after debugging the issues
+- Jenkins build failure → I faced almost 6 to 7 build failures, and the 8th build was successful after debugging the issues

-- Pipeline script and DocKerfile → Initially I worked on script and also alternatively to learn concepts i worked on building using Dockerfile also.
+- Pipeline script and DocKerfile → Initially I worked on script and also alternatively to learn concepts I worked on building using "Dockerfile" also.

 ## 📊 DevOps Lifecycle Diagram